Alphabet Class C Stock Fundamentals

 =

-Most of Alphabet's fundamental indicators, such as Return On Equity, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+Most of Alphabet's fundamental indicators, such as Price To Earning, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
 If the real value is higher than the market price, Alphabet Class C is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-At this time, Alphabet's Total Stockholder Equity is most likely to increase significantly in the upcoming years.
+At this time, Alphabet's Retained Earnings are most likely to increase significantly in the upcoming years.

-Based on the latest financial disclosure, Alphabet Class C has a Return On Equity of 0.2736.
-This is 97.36% lower than that of the Interactive Media & Services sector and significantly higher than that of the Communication Services industry.
-The return on equity for all United States stocks is 188.26% lower than that of the firm.
+Based on the latest financial disclosure, Alphabet Class C has a Price To Earning of 20.62 times.
+This is 75.87% lower than that of the Interactive Media & Services sector and significantly higher than that of the Communication Services industry.
+The price to earning for all United States stocks is 28.2% higher than that of the company.

 Alphabet Class C Fundamental Drivers Relationships